LanguageSolution/The-Global-Risk-Report/README.md

 # OVERVIEW

-This is a self-guided project aimed at contributing to a global view of the links between natural hazards, susceptibilty and vulnerability in societies and disaster risk reduction to draw forward-looking conclusions for aid, policy making and reporting.
-The final results and datadets of my analysis can be found in the script "Task 6.7_Creating_Data_for_Dashboard.ipynb" and as an interactive Tableau presentation to be viewed in full screen.
+This is a self-guided project.
+The final results and datasets of my analysis can be found in the script "Task 6.7_Creating_Data_for_Dashboard.ipynb" and as an interactive Tableau presentation to be viewed in full screen.

 ## OBJECTIVE